Bonawe Historic Iron Furnace

 Good to Know / Planning Tips:

-• How to get there: Driving from Oban takes approximately 25 minutes.
+• How to get there: It takes approximately 25 minutes to drive from Oban.
 Take the A85, then take the left-hand turning when you reach the signpost for Bonawe Iron Furnace in Taynuilt village.
-Take time to travel down the smaller road, then track to the small, free Iron Furnace car park.
-For buses, take one from Oban to Taynuilt Hotel (21 minutes) and from there it is a 21-minute walk to the site.
+Take time to travel down the more minor road, then track to the small, free Iron Furnace car park.
+For buses, take one from Oban to Taynuilt Hotel (21 minutes), and from there it is a 21-minute walk to the site.
 If you are taking the train, stop at Taynuilt station and walk the last 20 minutes.

-• What to pack: Sturdy footwear for uneven terrain, weather and waterproof clothing, packed lunch.
+• What to pack: Sturdy footwear for uneven terrain, weatherproof clothing, and a packed lunch.

-• Best time of year to visit: Summer season as the small ticket office and toilets are open.
-Outside of this you can still park and walk around the site using the outside interpretation boards to learn about the sites heritage.
+• Best time of year to visit: Summer season, as the small ticket office and toilets are open.
+Outside of this, you can still park and walk around the site, using the interpretive boards to learn about its heritage.

-• Facilities: There are toilets on site (but only open during certain hours of opening).
+• Facilities: There are toilets on site (open only during certain hours).
 There are also public toilets in the nearby village of Taynuilt.
-There are no on-site food vendors – there are a few small shops within the village of Taynuilt to purchase basic supplies
+There are no on-site food vendors; there are a few small shops in the town of Taynuilt to purchase basic supplies.

 Discover key historic sites near Oban